core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Section 2 has been updated with:

-    * Clarifications on etablishment/derivation of security contexts.
+    * Clarifications on etablishment/derivation of Security Contexts.

     * A table summarizing the the additional context elements compared to OSCORE.